IT / ELECTRONIC PATIENT RECORDS

 NHS England require practices to enable successful automated uploads of any changes to patient’s summary information, at least on a daily basis, to the summary care record (SCR) or have published plans in place to achieve this by 31st of March 2015.

 Having your Summary Care Record (SCR) available will help anyone treating you without your full medical record.
 They will have access to information about any medication you may be taking and any drugs that you have a recorded allergy or sensitivity to.

 Of course if you do not want your medical records to be available in this way then you will need to let us know so that we can update your records accordingly.

-Castle Street Surgery are now enabled for automated Summary Care Records (SCR).
+Castle Medical Practice are now enabled for automated Summary Care Records (SCR).
 These are uploaded on a daily basis.
 If you wish to opt out of this service please complete an opt-out form at reception.